Mind Your Brain Health

 treatment to delay the onset or progression of the AD is found, the prevalence could soar to 7.7

 million people by 2030.
 Two types of abnormal lesions

 —clog the brains of individuals with AD, building up inside the nerve cells.
 Although these are

 hallmarks of the disease, scientists are unclear whether they cause it or are a byproduct of it.

 Parkinson’s disease (PD) and Huntington’s disease are also conditions that affect cognitive

 function.
 Symptoms of both include memory loss, impaired coordination, uncontrolled movements

-and dementia; however, Huntington’s disease, the rarest of the three diseases, results from a
+Huntington’s disease, the rarest of the three diseases, results from a

 genetically programmed degeneration of neurons, while PD results from a combination of genetic